 We have talked about how it takes time and many steps to build up a strong reputation (let alone the work that goes into maintaining it).
 There are many ways to get there, but ultimately it is a laborious (yet rewarding) task no matter what path you take.

-Your brand can’t survive without results
+A great brand can’t survive without results

 You may be very likable or have some unique skill or story that sets you apart from the rest, but without continual results to back up this “hype,” your brand isn’t all that valuable.